DeNA/aelog/README.md

-# App Engine Plane Logger
+# App Engine Plain Logger
-TVD
+This is Plain Logger for App Engine 2nd Generation